Whether it’s a recession, a pandemic or any other kind of economic crisis or downturn, you can still thrive. But how?

 One word of caution.

 Because the internet will prosper, as other sectors struggle, it will attract a lot of opportunity seekers.
-To succeed, you must be totally committed to creating a website and business that is a leader in its sector and stands out from the crowd.
+To succeed, you must be totally committed to creating a website and business that is a leader in your niche and that stands out from the crowd.

 The Perfect Online Business